 Has it occurred to you that all or most of your problems were caused by the very bank that is now suing you or that the debt collector purchased the debt from and is now suing you for?
-Would that work as a defense against their claims?
+Some people argue that you could use that as a defense against their claims against you.

 The problem with arguing that “the banks” caused your problems is “proximate cause.”
 Proximate cause means the “specific problem” must be linked to specific actions by a specific entity.
 Viewed in that light, how can you argue that, say, Capital One, by extending credit cards and maintaining their policies, has really “caused” anything to happen in society?
 Many people may believe that the banks, collectively, caused big problems that resulted in raising taxes and sucking resources away from regular people, but how can you assign a specific role in that to Capital One?